best-practice-and-impact/qa-of-code-guidance/book/data.md

 For variables in tabular datasets, you might document:

-* a short description of what each variable represents
+* A short description of what each variable represents.
-* the frame of reference of the data
+* The frame of reference of the data.
-* variable labels, if categorical
+* Variable labels, if categorical.
-* valid values or ranges, if numerical
+* Valid values or ranges, if numerical.
-* representation of missing data
+* Representation of missing data.
-* reference to the question, if survey data
+* Reference to the question, if survey data.
-* reference to any related variables in the dataset
+* Reference to any related variables in the dataset.
-* if derived, detail how variables were obtained or calculated
+* If derived, detail how variables were obtained or calculated.
-* any rules for use or processing of the data, set by the data owner
+* Any rules for use or processing of the data, set by the data owner.

 See this detailed example -
 the [National Workforce Data Set](https://www.datadictionary.nhs.uk/data_sets/administrative_data_sets/national_workforce_data_set.html#dataset_national_workforce_data_set),